pcbouman-eur/ese-grade-handler/README.md

 # ESE Grading tool

-This is a tool that can help teachers of ESE (and maybe other EUR faculties as well) handling they grades and results in a more convenient way that tricky `VLOOKUP` voodoo in Excel.
+This is a tool that can help teachers of ESE (and maybe other EUR faculties as well) handling they grades and results in a more convenient and robust way than tricky, error-prone `VLOOKUP`/`XLOOKUP`/`INDEX/MATCH` voodoo in Excel.

 You can use a live version of the tool on [Github Pages](https://pcbouman-eur.github.io/ese-exam-viewer/)